yt203y/CVyt/README.md

 * Y. Tantirungrotechai, K. Phanasant, S. Roddecha, P. Surawatanawong, V. Sutthikhum, J. Limtrakul, Scaling factors for vibrational frequencies and zero-point vibrational energies of some recently developed exchange-correlation functionals, J. Mol.
 Struct.
 (THEOCHEM) 760 (2006) 189–192. https://doi.org/10.1016/j.theochem.2005.12.007.
 * Y. Tantirungrotechai, Effect of an external electric field and a neighbouring atom on the torsional potential of glyoxal: A computational study, Journal of Molecular Structure: THEOCHEM 624 (2003) 279–286.
 * A.J.
 Cohen, Y. Tantirungrotechai, Molecular electric properties: An assessment of recently developed functionals, Chemical Physics Letters 299 (1999) 465–472.

+##ผลงานหนังสือแปล
+*เคมี เล่ม 1-2 โดย Raymond Chang
+*Disappearing spoon โดย Sam Kean
+*Prodigal genius
+*Napoleon's button
+*17 Equations that changed the world
+*Discoveries
+*Molecules at an exhibition by John Emsley *Nanotechnology: Special issue of Scientific American

 ## Contact address